 Laptops should be brought to school daily in good working order and fully charged.
 If your child is having hardware or software difficulties he or she should stop by the technology office in the Vollum building for technology support.

-Students are expected to check their email regularly throughout the day for the most up-to-date information.
+Students are expected to check their school-provided email account regularly throughout the day for the most up-to-date information.

 Laptop models: The recommended models for the Upper School laptop program are either Apple or Dell brand laptops.